Nylah Lightfoot Murder: 14-Year-Old Girl Stabbed To Death By 13-Year-Old Friend At Sleepover, Police Say

 The tragic incident happened this week in Fort Worth, Texas, where police say 14-year-old Nylah was killed at the home of a friend.
 Police said Nylah was spending the night when her 13-year-old friend pulled out a knife during a dispute and stabbed Nylah several times, Fox 4 News reported.

-Police said the girls had been friends but recently had been in some kind of argument.
-Anntoinette Carter, the mother of the victim, said her daughter initially said no to the sleepover but the murder suspect insisted she come over.
+Police said the girls had been friends, but recently had been in some kind of argument.
+Anntoinette Carter, the mother of the victim, said her daughter initially said no to the sleepover, but the murder suspect insisted she come over.

 Carter said the girls got into a physical confrontation during the night that turned deadly.